kseremet/openshift-virtualization-demo/README.md

 Follow these steps to make the managed clusters available to GitOps:

-1. Copy the login command for the commandline by clicking on your username on the top right and then click on `Copy login command`
+1. Copy the login command for the command line by clicking on your username on the top right and then click on `Copy login command`
-2. Run the copied command in your commandline
+2. Run the copied command in your command line
 3. Create a `ManagedClusterSetBinding` in the `openshift-gitops` namespace to make the `ManagedClusterSet` available in this namespace
     - See file